-All employees, regardless of how long they have been absent for, should be asked to attend a return to work meeting by the Head teacher/manager.
+All employees, regardless of how long they have been absent for, should be asked to attend a return to work meeting by the Head teacher/ manager.
 They are important both for the employee and the Head teacher/manager; for the manager to welcome the employee back and to enquire as to how they are feeling.
 Also, to update them on things that have happened in the workplace in their absence, particularly if they have been absent for an extended period.
-Additionally, for the employee to can discuss where the cause of the absence may be work related (where absence is due to work related stress refer to the Stress Management Toolkit which is available via the Schools Messenger website under Health, Safety and Wellbeing)
+Additionally, for the employee to discuss where the cause of the absence may be work related (where absence is due to work related stress the head teacher/manager should refer to the Stress Management guidance information which is available via the Cornwall Council website under Health, Safety and Wellbeing)